AlexRogalskiy/android-patterns/docs/contributing/info.md

 Thanks for contributing to ObjectMappers!

 This is a set of guidelines for contributing to IceCore Hashids.
-Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.
+Please take a moment to review this document to make the contribution process easy and effective for everyone involved.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.